-The collision warning system's visual warning signal (see (1) in the illustration (p.
-222)) may be difficult to notice in the event of strong sunlight, reflections, when sunglasses are being worn or if the driver is not looking straight ahead.
+The collision warning system's visual warning signal may be difficult to notice in the event of strong sunlight, reflections, when sunglasses are being worn or if the driver is not looking straight ahead.
 The warning sound should therefore always be activated.

 On slippery road surfaces the braking distance is extended, which may reduce the capacity to avoid a collision.
 In such situations the ABS and ESC (p.
-183) systems will provide best possible braking force with maintained stability.
+186) systems will provide best possible braking force with maintained stability.